sivatanujgunta/AItriesTrading/README.md

 # AItriesTrading
-A code base completely written by AI with prompts and corrections by me to make it work
+A code base completely written by AI with my prompts and corrections to make it executable